carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 L1 will regularize such that one feature weight goes to 0.
 We can see the classifier ignores that feature in its decision boundary.

-##### L2 Penalty
+#### L2 Penalty

+L2 regularization is also known as ridge reguralization.
-L2 reguralization or ridge reguralization makes the weights of less important features to be very small values.
+L2 reguralization makes the weights of less important features to be small values.
+Unlike L1 regularization, L2 regularization does not necessarily shrink the weights to 0.
-The higher the C, the smaller the feature weights.
+The higher the value of C, the smaller the feature weights will be.

 {% include links.md %}